 Continuous and biological data requirements must be met for full nutrient assessment.
+Either short-term or long-term continuous data are required, not both.
 The 75th percentile screening values are calculated from only discrete samples collected during the period of record.
 Nutrient screenings will be made by calculating the average concentration of each site for the period of record which will be compared to the 75th percentile for that ecoregion.
-For purposes of nutrient assessment, a "year" is defined as a calendar year.
+For purposes of nutrient assessment, a "year" is defined as a 12 month period.